janvandillen/jeu2noel/readMe.md

 ## Backlog
-- Time limit (needs to reach 20 points in less than 3 min)
+- Time limit (needs to reach 20 points in less than 3 min) - if time
 - Bonus life
 - Add nivel
 - Username registration and scoreboard (to compete again other players)